-Stormwater Related Cap in Street Fund matched in 515 Fund 845,500 Street Cap 1,120,000 Total 1,965,500 and not in this budget.
+Plans for Fund Balances for the three major funds (General, Street, and Water/Wastewater) are shown above and to the right in the chart.
+Street completed several projects in 2020.
+However, a few projects for both Street and Water/Wastewater were carried over via Purchase Order Encumbrances so separately adopted by Council and not in this budget.
 Any dipping into Fund Balances is the result of Capital Plans.
-Street adopted capital plans for \$1,965,500 in this budget and Water/Wastewater adopted plans for \$XXXXX.
+Street adopted capital plans for \$1,965,500 in this budget and Water/Wastewater adopted plans for \$4,038,000 (this includes \$1,900,000 of depreciation expense as well).
 While these plans were adopted in this budget in these amounts it is likely that they will be on going in part into 2022.
 These capital plans for Public Works (Street, Stormwater, and Water/Wastewater) will necessitate that the Finance Director and the Public Works Director work closely together to monitor and adjust as needed the cash flow plans.
 Note further that some one time capital projects were approved out of General Fund savings in January of 2021 after this initial budget was adopted.
 Council wisely waited to see how the year ended before approving these projects.